akatoch1/6679Project/README.md

-This is a simple example for vector addition on a CUDA GPU.
+This is the simplex algorithm parallelized.
 Instructions:

 1) load the cuda module
 2) compile
-3) submit the job to PBS to run
+3) submit the job to PBS to run.
+Can also run on your own hardware if you have an nvidia gpu

 ### Basic usage: